LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   * Writing documentation
   * Writing tests

-The discussion here does not contain coding guidelines.
-Please see `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_ for that information.
+.. note:: The discussion here does not contain coding guidelines.
+Please see
+          `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_
+          for that information.

 ====================================
-Directory Structure
+Component Directory Structure
 ====================================

 In the `axom/src/components` directory, you will find a subdirectory for